USDAForestService/fs-cloud-gov-migration/README.md

 The cert will be proivded to the service provider via email.
 `issuer`: the service provider ID submitted via email to ICAM.

-`whitelist`: an array of object names extracted from a successful eauth authenication that can access the admin interface.
+`whitelist`: an array of object names extracted from a successful eauth authentication that can access the admin interface.

 `{"admin_username":"USERFIRSTNAME_USERLASTNAME","forests":["all"]}`